jupyter/accessibility/docs/funding/google-season-of-docs-2023.md

 This project includes:

-- Creation of an accessibility section in JupyterLab documentation containing default accessibility settings and customizations inspired by https://code.visualstudio.com/docs/editor/accessibility
+- Creation of an accessibility section in JupyterLab documentation containing default accessibility settings and customizations inspired by VSCode's documentation https://code.visualstudio.com/docs/editor/accessibility
 - Create user-focused documentation that summarizes the state of JupyterLab areas that have been audited for accessibility.
-This includes an approachable report on keyboard navigation and 400% zoom audits results.
+This includes an approachable report on keyboard navigation and 400% zoom audit results.

 As a stretch goal, we would like to include: